oracle-samples/posh-ovirt/README.md

 ## Installation

-*Provide detailed step-by-step installation instructions.
-You can name this section **How to Run** or **Getting Started** instead of **Installation** if that's more acceptable for your project*
 Copy the Folder PoSh-oVirt to a valid PowerShell Modules path on your system.
 Typically found by opening a PowerShell console and typing:
 $Env:PSModulePath -Split ';'

 ## Documentation

-All User Functions have Get-Help based documentation I.e.
+All User Functions have PowerShell Get-Help based documentation.
+  Example:
   Get-Help Get-oVirt

 ## Examples